 Why it is that water is a very small molecule but has a high boiling point?

-This course will give an insight into the past and develops skills such as deductive reasoning, analysis and extended prose composition.
+This course will give a dynamic insight into the worlds of Ancient Greece and Rome where students develop skills such as deductive reasoning, analysis and extended prose composition.
 The course contains elements of literature, art and history.

 Computer Science is the key to knowing how all the computers around you (phones, cars, the internet of things, as well as regular tablets, laptops and desktops) work and communicate with each other.
 Good Computer Science students are analytical and creative: they can work out how to make computers do exactly the things they need them to do.